seinecle/nocodefunctions-web-app/README.md

 You can open an issue here or send an email to analysis@exploreyourdata.com

 ### 8. Author
-Nocodunctions is developed since July 2021 by [Clement Levallois](https://clementlevallois.net)
+Nocodefunctions is developed since July 2021 by [Clement Levallois](https://clementlevallois.net)